COVID-19 Vaccine Requirement FAQ

 Students who do not plan to come to campus are exempt from this requirement but are still highly encouraged to get the vaccine.

-Any COVID-19 vaccine authorized for use by the FDA or by the World Health Organization will be accepted, including the Johnson & Johnson (or Janssen) vaccine, and the Pfizer and the Moderna vaccines.
+Any COVID-19 vaccine authorized for use by the FDA or by the World Health Organization (read an up-to-date list) will be accepted.

 People are considered fully vaccinated: